 Love is not an act of mastery but of surrender.
 In its highest form, it is not about conquering hearts or claiming territories; it is about dissolving barriers and merging into something greater than yourself.
 Love is not a solitary force; it is a bond, a bridge, a quiet joining that defies explanation.

-The tree does not choose to dance.
+A tree does not choose to dance.
 It stands rooted, proud in its stillness, with arms stretched heavenward in a posture of defiance.
 Yet, when the wind arrives, it doesn’t ask permission.
 It hums a melody, relentless and patient, bending the tree until its rigidness gives way.
 The tree learns to sway, learns the art of yielding, and in that moment, it dances—not alone but in harmony with the wind.

 Love, too, is like that wind.
 It moves to unite, to weave two souls into a single tapestry.
 You can resist it, build walls to brace yourself against its gusts, but sooner or later, it will find the cracks in your fortifications.
 And when it does, it will draw you toward someone as if guided by an unseen force.